 Influenza is a viral respiratory infection causing fever, coryza, cough, headache, and malaise.
 Mortality is possible during seasonal epidemics, particularly among high-risk patients (eg, those who are institutionalized, at the extremes of age, have cardiopulmonary insufficiency, or are in late pregnancy); during pandemics, even healthy, young patients may die.
 Diagnosis is usually clinical and depends on local epidemiologic patterns.
-High-risk patients, their caregivers and household contacts, health care practitioners, all people ≥ 50 yr, and all children aged 6 mo to 18 yr should receive annual influenza vaccination.
+Everyone aged ≥ 6 mo should receive annual influenza vaccination.
 Antiviral treatment reduces the duration of illness by about 1 day and should be specifically considered for high-risk patients.

 Influenza refers to illness caused by the influenza viruses, but the term is commonly and incorrectly used to refer to similar illnesses caused by other viral respiratory pathogens.
 Influenza viruses are classified as type A, B, or C by their nucleoproteins and matrix proteins.
 Influenza C virus infection does not cause typical influenza illness and is not discussed here.

-Hemagglutinin (HA) is a glycoprotein on the influenza viral surface that allows the virus to bind to cellular sialic acid and fuse with the host membrane.
-Neuraminidase (NA), another surface glycoprotein, enzymatically removes sialic acid, promoting viral dispersion from the infected host cell.
+Hemagglutinin (H) is a glycoprotein on the influenza viral surface that allows the virus to bind to cellular sialic acid and fuse with the host cell membrane.
+Neuraminidase (NA), another surface glycoprotein, enzymatically removes sialic acid, promoting viral release from the infected host cell.
 There are 18 H types and 11 NA types, giving 198 possible combinations, but only a few are human pathogens.

-Antigenic drift refers to relatively minor mutations in HA and NA of influenza A and B that result in the frequent emergence of new viral strains.
-The result is decreased protection by antibody generated to the previous strain.
+Antigenic drift refers to relatively minor, progressive mutations in preexisting combinations of H and NA antigens, resulting in the frequent emergence of new viral strains.
+These new strains may cause seasonal epidemics because protection by antibody generated to the previous strain is decreased.

-Influenza viruses may be spread by airborne droplets, person-to-person contact, or contact with contaminated items.
+Influenza viruses can be spread by airborne droplets, person-to-person contact, or contact with contaminated items.
 Airborne spread appears to be the most important mechanism.

 Certain patients are at high risk of complications from influenza: